damnhandy/Handy-URI-Templates/README.md

 * By default, the property name is used as the label in the URI.
 This can be overridden by placing the @VarName annotation on the field or getter method and specifying a name.
 * Field level annotation take priority of getter annotations
 * Property names are sorted in alphabetical order

+Please refer to the  JavaDoc for more details on how the `DefaultVarExploder` works.

+But should the `DefaultVarExploder` not be suitable for your needs, custom `VarExploder` implementations can be added by rolling your own implementation.
+A custom VarExploder implementation can be registered by wrapping your object in your VarExploder:

+	UriTemplate.fromExpression("/mapper{?address*}").set("address", new MyCustomVarExploder(address)).expand();

+Note: All `VarExploder` implementations are ONLY invoked when the explode modifier "*" is declared in the URI Template expression.
+If the variable declaration does not specify the explode modifier, an exception is raised.